 How do I submit a proposal to MCWL?

-Each fiscal year MCWL announces its capability interest areas in the Office of Naval Research (ONR) Long Range Broad Agency Announcement (BAA) posted on the Internet, http://www.onr.navy.mil/contracts-grants/funding-opportunities/broad-agency-announcements.aspx .
+Each fiscal year MCWL announces its capability interest areas in the Office of Naval Research (ONR) Long Range Broad Agency Announcement (BAA) posted on the Internet, https://www.onr.navy.mil/work-with-us/funding-opportunities/announcements .
+White Paper submissions need to abide by the requirements and format described in the BAA.
+MCWL specific interest areas can be found at,https://www.mcwl.marines.mil/Divisions/Science-and-Technology/Future-Technology-Office/BAA/ .
 These interest areas are intentionally broad in order to allow flexibility in the technological capabilities MCWL considers.
 If you or your organization have a technology you believe is responsive to the BAA then follow the directions in the BAA to submit a White Paper to the TISO.
 Be sure to read ALL information on this page before you submit your White Paper as it contains important details regarding its suitability for submission, as well as information that will answer most questions about what happens after submission.

 What happens after I submit a White Paper?